-Staffed by dedicated volunteers, the Pack Trail Llama Association, Inc. hereafter referred to as the "PLTA" is a not for profit charitable and educational organization.
+The Pack Trail Llama Association, Inc. hereafter referred to as the "PLTA" is a not-for-profit charitable and educational organization.
 The mission of the PLTA is to preserve and promote working llamas, through education of the public, and members of the association as to breeding, raising, training, care, and safe and humane uses of working llamas as companions.

 The PLTA was created in 1998 as a successor to the Western Idaho Llama Association (WILA) Pack Performance Llama Trials that were first held in 1995.
-This was the beginning of the concept of testing pack llamas against a written packing standard.
+Designed as a public event similar to performance trials for dogs or horses, this was the beginning of the concept of testing pack llamas against a written packing standard.
 The PLTA continues to test and recognize pack llama accomplishments.
-A full discussion of the history of the PLTA can be found at www.packllama.org on the About page.
+A full discussion of the history of the PLTA can be found at packlama.org on the About page.